Sipondo/ulivy_tfeed/README.md

 # Ulivy Transform Feedback test
-Simple app that demonstrates Transform Feedback using the Ulivy branch of Kivy.
+Simple app that demonstrates Transform Feedback using the Ulivy fork of Kivy.